Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Abstract

 \section{Abstract}

-We show that if $p$ is an odd prime, $K$ is an unramified finite extension of $\bb Q_p$ and $G$ is a special orthogonal group or a unitary group over $K$ that splits over an unramified extension, then the Fargues--Scholze local Langlands correspondence for $G$ agrees with the semi-simplification of the classical local Langlands correspondence for $G$ developed through the work of Arthur and others.
-As applications, we construct an unambiguous local Langlands correspondence for even special orthogonal groups, deduce the eigensheaf conjecture of Fargues, and establish new torsion vanishing results for orthogonal and unitary Shimura varieties.
+Let $p$ be odd and let $K/\bb Q_p$ be unramified.
+For a special orthogonal group or a unitary group \(G\) over $K$ that splits over an unramified extension, we prove that the Fargues--Scholze local Langlands correspondence agrees with the semisimplification of the classical correspondence for $G$ constructed in the work of Arthur and others.
+As applications, we construct an unambiguous local Langlands correspondence for even special orthogonal groups, deduce the strong Kottwitz conjecture and the eigensheaf conjecture of Fargues, and establish new torsion vanishing results for orthogonal and unitary Shimura varieties.